cescgina/BRCA_IEO/project-brca.md

 print(xtab, file = "goresults.html", type = "html")
 ```

-The results have been exported to html files, which are much easier to visualize.
+The results after the filtering are exported again to an html file.
+This time there is an extra column with the names of the genes contained in each term.

 ## Conclusion